-As the time left until launch of the first stage of the IOTA project is now being measured in minutes rather than days, weeks and months, it is time to take a brief retrospective look on how IOTA came to be, where we are at in the present and unveil some of what lies ahead.
+As the time left until the launch of the first stage of the IOTA project is now being measured in minutes rather than days, weeks and months, it is time to take a brief retrospective look at how IOTA came to be, where we are at in the present and unveil some of what lies ahead.

-The origins of IOTA stretch back to 2014 when the team behind the platform founded a stealth startup to develop a brand new type of microprocessor for Internet-of-Things and distributed computing.
+The origins of IOTA stretch back to 2014 when the team behind the platform founded a stealth startup to develop a brand new type of microprocessor for Internet of Things (IoT) and distributed computing.
 As we contemplated the obstacles facing IoT it quickly dawned on us that the persistent problem in regards to lack of a clear incentive for interoperability was a major one.
-We reasoned that a new layer in the tech stack was required: a compensation layer that will act as the building blocks of the ‘Economy of Things’ where machines can trade resources effectively and securely on-demand.
-Due to all of us having several years background in blockchain development and activism we were all too familiar with its inability to resolve these problems because of — among other things — prohibitive fees, inflexibility and perpetual problems with scalability that is required for true micro-transactions that will make up this new machine-2-machine economy.
+We reasoned that a new layer in the tech stack was required: a compensation layer that will act as the building blocks of the Economy of Things, where machines can trade resources effectively and securely on-demand.
+Due to all of us having several years of background in blockchain development and activism we were all too familiar with its inability to resolve these problems because of — among other things — prohibitive fees, inflexibility and perpetual problems with scalability that is required for true micro-transactions that will make up this new machine-2-machine economy.
 So much like we do in the microprocessor project, we decided to start from scratch and think new.
 Thus IOTA was born.

-From late November to late December we held a community oriented crowdsale of the IOTA software in order to kickstart the economy and ecosystem with activists and developers.
+From late November to late December we held a community-oriented crowd sale of the IOTA software in order to kickstart the economy and ecosystem with activists and developers.

-This marks the finalization of the software sale conducted by our company and transfer IOTA’s development over to the hands of the community and the IOTA Foundation, wherein we — the company that developed IOTA — are obviously still heavily involved as both community and foundation members.
+This marks the finalization of the software sale conducted by our company and transfers IOTA’s development over to the hands of the community and the IOTA Foundation, wherein we — the company that developed IOTA — are obviously still heavily involved as both community and foundation members.

 The roadmap of IOTA can be summarized as follows:

-Although the main-network is going live, it is still important to take into consideration that IOTA will be in perpetual development, and is in no way, shape or form a ‘completed’ platform yet in the bigger picture for what we envision IOTA to become.
+Although the main network is going live, it is still important to take into consideration that IOTA will be in perpetual development, and is in no way, shape or form a ‘completed’ platform yet in the bigger picture for what we envision IOTA to become.

 Next week and forward will be when IOTA goes live on the exchange markets and will really start spreading into the world outside of the IOTA core.

 The second stage is focused on extending IOTA’s utility and opening new realms of opportunity for all parties involved.
 This stage is in many ways entirely open to anyone that want to build on top of the IOTA network, and we are already aware of companies intending to do so.
 However we — the current “IOTA core” — already got one important ingredient of the growing IOTA ecosystem planned.
-While information about this project will first be made public a little later down the road when details have been settled, in general this ‘second stage’ is all about taking advantage of IOTA’s modular lightweight nature by extending usability through modules/platforms built on top of the underlying IOTA fundament.
+While information about this project will first be made public a little later down the road when details have been settled, in general, this ‘second stage’ is all about taking advantage of IOTA’s modular lightweight nature by extending usability through modules/platforms built on top of the underlying IOTA fundament.

 The third stage is all about the hardware that inspired IOTA in the first place, also known as the ‘Jinn project’ (official name and unveiling TBA).
-In brief this project is all about the development of a brand new type of microprocessor utilizing a completely new type of architecture with heavy emphasis on solving emerging problems in computation and specifically IoT.
+In brief, this project is all about the development of a brand new type of microprocessor utilizing a completely new type of architecture with a heavy emphasis on solving emerging problems in computation and specifically IoT.
 Keywords: trinary, async, edge/fog/mist and distributed computing.
-Within this processor there will be a hardware implementation hasher for IOTA’s ‘Curl hash function’.
+Within this processor, there will be a hardware implementation hasher for IOTA’s ‘Curl hash function’.
 This means that any device which got this new kind of processor/a processor with a ‘Curl Hasher’ will be able to conduct thousands of transactions per second, removing the final barrier to a true instant and autonomous machine economy.

-Finally now that we have reached this first of many important milestones, I want to extend my thanks to the hundreds of people that funded the origins of this project and the thousands who continue to follow and increasingly partake in IOTA.
+Finally, now that we have reached this first of many important milestones, I want to extend my thanks to the hundreds of people that funded the origins of this project and the thousands who continue to follow and increasingly partake in IOTA.
 Today marks the beginning…